 “We have to isolate these residents within our facility to prevent transmission to the other residents that are here.”

-Some nursing homes in New Jersey also adjusted to care only for COVID-19 patients, according to Theresa Edelstein, senior vice president of the New Jersey Hospital Association.
+Some nursing homes in New Jersey also adjusted to care only for COVID-19 patients, according to Theresa Edelstein, senior vice president of the New Jersey Hospital Association, if you are interested in finding more details, then check it out here.

 “Nursing homes that care for COVID-19 patients are playing a very important role in preserving access to care,” she said.